 Audience: PT, PTA, OT, OTA & AT and other exercise providers.
 Arrangements for CEU’s will be made upon request of the organization.

-At the completion of the seminar, participant will:
+At the completion of the seminar, the participant will:

-- Understand the components of evidenced based core strengthening.
+- Understand the components of evidence-based core strengthening.

-- Be able to discuss the role of the inner core in core strengthening and know how to activate it properly.
+- Discuss the role of the inner core in core strengthening and know how to activate it properly.

-- Be able to identify abnormal patterning during core exercises and know what muscles are overcompensating.
+- Identify abnormal patterning during core exercises and know what muscles are overcompensating.

-- Be able to challenge the core through the appropriate progression of exercises.
+- Challenge the core through the appropriate progression of exercises.

-- Know how to address flexibility and strength in the hip in light of the latest research and what exercises are recommended.
+- Address flexibility and strength in the hip in light of the latest research